ietf-teep/architecture/draft-ietf-teep-architecture.md

     management activity on TAs on behalf of TA developers and Device Administrators.
-This includes creation and deletion of TAs, and may include, for example, over-the-air updates to keep a TA developer's TAs up-to-date and clean up when a version should be removed.
+This includes creation and deletion of TAs, and may include, for example, over-the-air updates to keep TAs up-to-date and clean up when a version should be removed.
 TAMs may provide services that make it easier for TA developers or Device Administators to use the TAM's service to manage multiple devices, although that is not required of a TAM.